spack/spack/lib/spack/docs/getting_started.rst

 as the project providing Git support on Windows.
 This is additionally the recommended method for installing Git on Windows, a link to which can be found above.
 Spack requires the utilities vendored by this project.

+"""
+7z
+"""

+A tool for extracting ``.xz`` files is required for extracting source tarballs.
+7z can be downloaded from the Windows Store.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 2: Install and setup Spack